opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 └───────────────────────────────────────┘
 ```

-Alternatively. you can handle the JSON string in your client language and pass it to Kuzu.
+Alternatively. you can handle the JSON string in your client language and pass it to CypherDB.
 Here's how you would do it in Python:

 ```python